-For Example: If you claimed a credit on For: You must make an entry on line Arizona Form: 13 if you deducted the 321 Contributions to Qualifying Charitable Organizations amount contributed 322 Contributions Made or Fees Paid to Public School as an itemized 323 Contributions to Private School Tuition Organization deduction on federal Form 331 Donation of School Site 1040 335-I Contributions made by an S Corporation to a School Tuition Organization - Individual Schedule A. 340 Donations to the Military Family Relief Fund 341-I Contributions made by an S Corporation to a School Tuition Organization for Displaced Students or Students with Disabilities - Individual 348 Contributions to Certified School Tuition Organization - Individual 352 Contributions to Qualifying Foster Care Charitable Organizations
+For Example:

+If you You must

+claimed a For: make an

+credit on entry on line

+Arizona 11 if you

+Form: deducted the

+321 Contributions to Qualifying amount

+321 Charitable Organizations contributed

+322 Contributions Made or Fees Paid as an

+322 to Public School itemized

+323 Contributions to Private School deduction on

+323 Tuition Organization federal Form

+331 Donation of School Site 1040

+Contributions made by an S Schedule A.

+335-I Corporation to a School Tuition

+Organization - Individual

+340 Donations to the Military Family

+340 Relief Fund

+Contributions made by an S

+Corporation to a School Tuition

+341-I Organization for Displaced

+Students or Students with

+Disabilities - Individual Contributions to Certified School

+348

+352 Tuition Organization - Individual Contributions to Qualifying Foster

+352 Care Charitable Organizations

+l Care Chartaole Organizations

-If you claimed a credit on your 2016 return for a contribution that you made during 2017 (see Arizona Forms 321, 322, 323, 348 and 352), you must make this adjustment on your 2017 return, even though you claimed the credit on your 2016 return.
+If you claimed a credit on your 2017 return for a contribution that you made during 2018 (see Arizona Forms 321, 322, 323, 348 and 352), you must make this adjustment on your 2018 return, even though you claimed the credit on your 2017 return.

-If you are claiming a credit on your 2017 return for a contribution made during 2018 (see Arizona Forms 321, 322, 323, 348 and 352), you must make this adjustment on your 2018 return, even though you are claiming the credit on your 2017 return.
+If you are claiming a credit on your 2018 return for a contribution made during 2019 (see Arizona Forms 321, 322, 323, 348 and 352), you must make this adjustment on your 2019 return, even though you are claiming the credit on your 2018 return.

-Lines 14 through 20 - Adjusted Itemized Deductions
+Lines 12 through 18 - Adjusted Itemized Deductions

-Complete lines 14 through 20 as instructed on the form.
+Complete lines 12 through 18 as instructed on the form.